Setting up a multi-photographer agency or a creative agency

 If you distribute, sell or license files via your PhotoDeck website, the order history's CSV export includes for each ordered file the name of its media library, as well as its Author and Copyright metadata, in addition to its price.
 This can be used for example to easily allocate sales to photographers or contributors.

 How to setup an agency or collective account

 - As the account holder, upload initial images / videos to the default media library, and build the agency website.
 The website's gallery structure should be set up to best serve navigation for your customers and not reflect your internal organization.
 If you have been using PhotoDeck as a single photographer until now, this step is most likely complete.

-- Determine if you need full segregation between the different photographers' content, or if simply giving them access to the same media library is enough.
+- Determine if you need full segregation between the different photographers' or different client's content, or if simply giving them access to the same media library is enough.